-To explain why it’s so special here, we asked some local faces to explain what it is that keeps them here.
-The letters below are an admission of love from locals who have moved from far and wide to make Revelstoke their home.
+The letters below are admissions of love from locals who have moved from far and wide to make Revelstoke their home.

 True story - I live in Revelstoke because it's where the van broke down.
 Almost 25 years ago, my girlfriend and I were tramping through the BC interior when our camperized Dodge Caravan refused to drive one more metre.
 There was a hiss, a sickly grinding noise, a crack, and we traded our life on the road for a season in the mountains.
 The van was quickly forgotten as we discovered the magic of Revelstoke.

 It was love at first sight - spectacular mountains in every direction, meadows of wildflowers, rivers, waterfalls, and later that year, snowflakes the size of promises.
 As an artist and photographer, it was heaven.
 As a lover of outdoor sports, it was paradise.
 And then something unexpected happened.

 Don't be afraid, don't worry - we didn't resurrect the van.
 We planted roots.
 We made friends, the kind of relationships that last forever and become family.
 We discovered the deep history of the area, the layers of stories that make this place so special.
 We fell in love with the sense of community and every new day added to the security that we were meant to be here.

 I married my sweetheart, started a family, and embraced a career as an artist in one of the greatest mountain towns in the world.
 As for the van - that clunking, leaking roadside frustration from the past gave us the best gift one could ever hope for.
 Home.
 Happy Valentine's Day Revelstoke.

 You won my heart over 10 years ago,

 Your winters are deep with mountains of snow,

 Although sometimes your temperatures are frigid and cold,

 Your mountains always welcome me with a warm hug hello,